RomanPilyushin/RealView/README.md

 Calculates the area of a polygon using the Shoelace formula.

-**Note:**

-- Returns the raw area value (twice the actual area) to avoid issues with integer division since all coordinates are integers.

 ### `constructConvexHull(List<Point2D> points)`

 Constructs the convex hull of a set of points using Graham's scan algorithm.